 - Consider using white front and red rear lights (solid or flashing) even in daylight.

 - Secure loose pant legs and shoelaces so they won’t get snagged by the chain.

 - A rear-view mirror can improve your detection, communication, and comfort regarding the drivers behind you.
 A small mirror mounted on the left side of your helmet or eyeglasses can be particularly effective.

 Learning to ride a bicycle is an exciting accomplishment for a child.
 Making sure that riding is a safe and enjoyable experience for your child is important:

-- Provide your children with helmets approved by the Consumer Product Safety Commission.
-Teach them to wear the helmets correctly on every ride.
+- Provide your children with an approved bicycle helmet.
+Teach them to wear helmets correctly on every ride.

-- The decision to allow older children to ride in the street should depend on traffic patterns, individual maturity, and an adequate knowledge and ability to follow bicycle rules.
+- The decision to allow older children to ride in the street should depend on available infrastructure, traffic patterns, individual maturity, adequate knowledge and ability to follow bicycle rules.

-- Teach your children how to keep their bikes in good repair, and to check the tires, brakes, and seat and handlebar height annually.
+- Teach your children how to keep their bikes in good repair.
+Check the tires and brakes frequently and adjust the seat and handlebar height as they grow.